Natalie Tran: YouTube

 Her April 2016 parody of Johnny Depp and Amber Heard's video apology for breaking Australian biosecurity laws, in which she depicts them as being held at gunpoint while filming the video, received praise from critics.
 By September 2016, her channel had an average of 1.43 million views per video, and a ten-year anniversary video for her channel posted that same month featured YouTubers such as The Fine Bros congratulating her.
-In February 2017, her Valentine's Day video, in which she serenaded her partner while he played video games using a virtual reality headset, also gained traction online.
 She became an ambassador for YouTube's Creators for Change initiative in September 2016.
 In December 2017, as part of the program, she released White Male Asian Female, a 40-minute documentary about negative perceptions of relationships between Asian women and Caucasian men such as her own, on her YouTube channel.

+Tran stopped posting to YouTube regularly in December 2016, which she stated in 2019 was due to anxiety from her obsessive–compulsive disorder.
+In February 2017, her Valentine's Day video, in which she serenaded her partner while he played video games using a virtual reality headset, also gained traction online.
 She hosted a video guide segment for the 2019 Sydney Film Festival called the Launch Show, released in May 2019.